-Operation Name Description/Conditions SUBSECTOR ERASE (52h/20h) SUBSECTOR ERASE (D8h) Sets the selected subsector or sector bits to FFh.
+Operation Name Description/Conditions SUBSECTOR ERASE (52h/20h) Sets the selected subsector or sector bits to FFh.
 Any address within the subsector is valid for entry.
 Each address bit is latched in during the rising edge of the clock.
-The operation can be suspended and resumed by the PROGRAM/ERASE SUSPEND and PROGRAM/ERASE RESUME commands, respectively.
+The operation can be suspended and resumed SUBSECTOR ERASE (D8h) by the PROGRAM/ERASE SUSPEND and PROGRAM/ERASE RESUME commands, respectively.
+The command is not executed if target sector is BP protected.
+The write enable latch bit remains set to 1, and flag status register bits 1 and 5 are set to 1.
+If target sector is ASP protected, the command will not be executed too.
+But the write enable latch bit clears to 0, and flag status register bits 1 and 5 are set to 1.
 CHIP ERASE (C7h/60h) Sets the device bits to FFh.
-The command is not executed if any sector is locked.
-Instead, the write enable latch bit remains set to 1, and flag status register bits 1 and 5 are set.
+The command is not executed if any sector is BP protected.
+The write enable latch bit remains set to 1 , and flag status register bits 1 and 5 are set to 1 .
+If any sector is ASP protected, the command will be executed on unprotected block.
+The protected block will be skipped.
+The write enable latch bit clears to 0 , and flag status register bits 1 and 5 remain to 0 .